RocketCommunicationsInc/astro/packages/astro-uxds/_content/patterns/data-visualization.md

 ![Example of legend treatment in a chart view](/img/patterns/data-viz-legend.png)

 ::: note
-Legends should be arranged as per the order of appearance of the data plot (Eg: if ‘Usage’ data is plotted first, the corresponding legend comes first).
+Legends should be arranged as per the order of appearance of the data plot (e.g.: if ‘Usage’ data is plotted first, the corresponding legend comes first).
 :::

 ### Accessibility

 **Type**: Astro guidelines dictate a minimum type size of 14pt for axes and data points to maximize legibility.
-Open Sans, a sans-serif typeface, is required for optimum legibility.
+Roboto or Roboto Mono, sans-serif typefaces, are required for optimum legibility.
 See [Typography](/design-guidelines/typography) for additional information.

 **Color and Contrast**: Use colors that have sufficient contrast for the appropriate theme.
 If necessary, complement the use of color with a pattern or texture to convey different types of information.
 The non-status palette provided in the [Color](/design-guidelines/color) guidelines is applicable to both themes and is contrast compliant.